holderekt/astarvisualizer/README.md

 Press 'c' | Start the A* alghorithm
 Press 'r' | Clear the board
-Press 'g' | Automatically generate new labyrinth using Prim's alghorithm
+Press 'g' | Automatically generate new labyrinth using Prim's alghorithm Press 'd' | Enable / Disable diagonal path searching (Default = False).
+This value is reset to False every time you press 'g'

 # Future Aims